 The Aromatics Hydrogenation Unit, White Oils Fractionation Unit, and Hydrocarbon Processing Demonstration Unit are operated as independent and completely segregated processes.
 These units are dedicated to the needs of three different toll processing customers.
 The customers supply and maintain title to the feedstock, South Hampton processes the feedstock into products based upon customer specifications, and the customers market the products.
 Products may be sold directly from South Hampton's storage tanks or transported to the customers' location for storage and marketing.
 The units have a combined capacity of approximately 3,400 BPD.
-Together they realized a utilization rate 59% for 2011 and 53% for 2010.
+Together they realized a utilization rate of 37% for 2012, 59% for 2011 and 53% for 2010.
+The reduced utilization rate for 2012 is a reflection of raw material issues experienced by one of the tolling customers.
 The units are operated in accordance with customer needs, and the contracts call for take or pay minimums of production.

-South Hampton, in support of the petrochemical operation, owns approximately 75 storage tanks with total capacity approaching 225,000 barrels, and 115 acres of land at the plant site, 55 acres of which are developed.
-South Hampton also owns a truck and railroad loading terminal consisting of storage tanks, four rail spurs, and truck and tank car loading facilities on approximately 53 acres of which 13 acres are developed.
+South Hampton, in support of the petrochemical operation, owns approximately 82 storage tanks with total capacity approaching 233,000 barrels, and 127 acres of land at the plant site, 59 acres of which are developed.
+South Hampton also owns a truck and railroad loading terminal consisting of storage tanks, four rail spurs, and truck and tank car loading facilities on approximately 56 acres of which 13 acres are developed.

 South Hampton obtains its feedstock requirements from a sole supplier.
 A contract was signed on June 1, 2004, between South Hampton and the supplier for the purchase of 65,000 barrels per month of natural gasoline on a secured basis for the period from June 1, 2004 through May 31, 2006, subsequently extended to May 31, 2007 and annually thereafter with thirty days written notice of termination by either party.
-In December 2006 the agreement was modified so that all purchases are simply on open account under normal credit terms and amounts owed are classified as current.
+In December 2006 the agreement was modified so that all purchases are on open account under normal credit terms and amounts owed are classified as current.
 The supplier built a tank to receive feedstock from a major pipeline system and provides storage for use by South Hampton.
 The arrangement is viewed as a means of solidifying a dependable, long term supply of feedstock for the Company.
 Storage fees for this arrangement were offset by the cancellation of tank rental fees in place with another party.
 The tank was completed in July 2007 and began full operation in October 2007.